Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 #### Weirding

-After you hit a creature with a spell that uses this alteration, swap positions with them.
+After you hit a creature with a spell that uses this alteration, swap positions with them via teleportation.
 If you hit multiple creatures with this spell, choose one.

 ### Pinnacle of Magic: Riftwalking

-At level 20, you unlock the final secrets of Arcanology, opening a rift in reality as you cast your spells.
+At level 20, you unlock the final secrets of arcanology, opening a rift in reality as you cast your spells.
 After a spell that you cast completes, teleport up to 3 tiles.
 This effect occurs after any attack of opportunity triggered is resolved.

-## Biodynamics
+## Viviculture

 **Academic skill:** Anima

 FLUFF.
+Students of viviculture focus on creating and spreading ground effects and playing with absorption.

-### Runic Alteration: Biodynamic Style
+### Runic Alteration: Living Style

-As a student of Biodynamics, select one of the following runic alterations at level 15.
+As a student of viviculture, select one of the following runic alterations at level 15.

 #### Airborne